 The instrument used in this research was developed by the researchers based on previous research and literature.
-The instrument, which is in the form of a questionnaire, has four parts: Part A contains items on the demographic background of the respondent, Part B contains items to assess the knowledge of the respondent on community mediation, Part C contains items to assess the attitude of the respondent on community mediation, and Part D contains items to assess the practice of respondent on community mediation.
-A pilot study was conducted to examine the reliability and validity of the questionnaire-it yielded a good reliability where the alpha coefficient for attitude on mediation was .72 and .88 for practise on mediation.
+The instrument, which is in the form of a questionnaire, has four parts: Part A contains items on the demographic background of the respondent, Part B contains items to assess the knowledge of the respondent on community mediation, Part C contains items to assess the attitude of the respondent on community mediation, and Part D contains items to assess the practice of the respondent on community mediation.
+A pilot study was conducted to examine the reliability and validity of the questionnaire-it yielded a good reliability score where the alpha coefficient for attitude on mediation was 0.72 and 0.88 for practice on mediation.